 ”So?”
 Chris raised his brow taking another sip, ”like I care if he does, I didn’t call him a whore, did I?”

 Joni stared at the computer screen, his eyes glimmering, lower lip slightly trembling; he could easily hear everything that Chris said and it was humiliating.
 He didn’t know what to do, he hadn’t thought Chris would speak so openly to Adam.
 He couldn’t stand this, didn’t want to be there and listen… He didn’t want his life to be like this, he wanted the old Chris back, wanted to erase everything and for it to be like it had been before.

-Which each moment it got more difficult to just sit there and listen, it felt difficult to breathe; carefully he stood up; needed to get away.
+Each moment it got more difficult to just sit there and listen, it felt difficult to breathe; carefully he stood up; needed to get away.

-He walked towards the hall reaching to take his jacket.
+He walked towards the hall, reaching to take his jacket.

-“Where do you think you’re going?”
-Chris snarled watching him with narrowed eyes, he left his beer can on the table walked towards him, making Joni turn in fright.
+”Where do you think you’re going?”
+Chris snarled watching him with narrowed eyes, he left his beer can on the table and walked towards him, making Joni turn in fright.

 ”I need a walk…” He said managing to keep his voice even.